Fiveable

 Strategies to Keep Debt Under Control

-If you already have debt, here's how to manage it:
+If you already have debt, here is how to manage it:

 Maintain a high credit score.
-A good credit score gets you better terms on future loans, which saves you tons of money over time.
+A good credit score gets you better terms on future loans, which saves money over time.

 Seek better terms on loans.
-This might mean refinancing a loan at a lower interest rate or transferring credit card debt to a card with a lower rate.
+This might mean refinancing a loan at a lower interest rate or moving credit card debt to a card with a lower rate.

 Pay off high-interest debt first.
-Credit card debt often has interest rates of 20% or higher, while a mortgage might be 6 or 7%.
-Knocking out the high-interest stuff first saves you the most money.
+Credit card debt often carries much higher interest rates than a mortgage, so knocking out the high-interest balances first saves the most money.

 How to Improve Your Credit Score

-Your credit score isn't permanent.
+Your credit score is not permanent.
 You can build it up over time by:

 • Paying bills on time.
-This is the single biggest factor.
-One late payment can drop your score significantly.
+This is one of the biggest factors.
+Late payments can drop your score.

 • Paying off existing debt.
-Lower debt balances make you look less risky.
+Lower balances make you look less risky.

 • Minimizing credit card use.
-Using a small portion of your available credit (instead of maxing out your cards) signals that you're not desperate for money.
+Using a small portion of your available credit, instead of maxing out cards, signals that you are not overextended.

 Getting Better Loan Terms